ebuganik/CAN-USB-adapter-with-RPi/README.md

 make run CAN_INTERFACE_NAME=can1
 ```
 After successful compilation, the C++ application will run on the Raspberry Pi, enabling it to interact with the CAN bus after first write/read request from serial port.
-### PCAN View
+### PCAN View (optional)
-As previously mentioned, a PCAN-USB device is used as a node connected to CAN bus to read sent requests from serial or to send a new one to serial.
-If device is available, download the latest version of PEAKCAN View application for Windows from [PEAK System](https://www.peak-system.com/?&L=1) and run the installer.
+The PCAN-View application was used for testing message transmission and reception on the CAN bus.
+If you have a PCAN-USB device available, you can download the latest version of the PEAKCAN View application for Windows from PEAK System [PEAK System](https://www.peak-system.com/?&L=1) and run the installer.
 Start the PEAKCAN View, configure the CAN interface and intended bitrate to start communication.

+**Note:** This step is optional and is provided as a convenience for users with access to a PCAN-USB device.
+The application was used due to the availability of the device during development.

 ### Windows (Python Application)
 The Python application, located in the `windows` folder, communicates with the Raspberry Pi via a serial connection.
 This application requires the *pyserial* library.
 To set it up and run it, follow these steps: